Vineland, New Jersey: History

-Charles K. Landis purchased 30000 acre of land in 1861 and another 23000 acre in 1874, near Millville, and along the West Jersey railroad line with service between Camden and Cape May, to create his own alcohol-free utopian society based on agriculture and progressive thinking.
-The first houses were built in 1862, and train service was established to Philadelphia and New York City, with the population reaching 5,500 by 1865 and 11,000 by 1875.
+Charles K. Landis purchased 30000 acre of land in 1861 and an additional 23000 acre in 1874, near Millville, along what would become the West Jersey and Seashore Railroad line, which provided service between Camden and Cape May.
+He intended to establish an alcohol-free, utopian community based on agriculture and progressive ideals.
+The first houses were constructed in 1862, and rail service connected the settlement to Philadelphia and New York City.
+The population reached approximately 5,500 by 1865 and grew to 11,000 by 1875.

-Vineland was an early temperance town, where the sale of alcohol was prohibited.
-Landis required that buyers of land in Vineland build a house on the purchased property within a year of acquisition, that 2+1/2 acre of the often heavily wooded land be cleared and farmed each year, and that adequate space be placed between houses and roads to allow for planting of flowers and shade trees along the routes through town.
-Landis Avenue was constructed as a 100 ft wide and about 1 mi long road running east–west through the center of the community, with other, narrower roads connecting at right angles to each other.
+Vineland was an early temperance town in which the sale of alcohol was prohibited.
+Landis required land purchasers to build a house on their property within one year of acquisition, to clear and cultivate 2+1/2 acre of the often heavily wooded land each year, and to leave adequate space between houses and roads for the planting of flowers and shade trees along the town’s thoroughfares.
+Landis Avenue was constructed as a 100 ft wide and approximately 1 mi long road running east–west through the center of the community, with narrower streets intersecting it at right angles.

-After determining that the Vineland soil was well-suited for growing grapes (hence the name), Landis started advertising to attract Italian grape growers to Vineland, offering 20 acre of land that had to be cleared and used to grow grapes.
-Thomas Bramwell Welch founded Welch's Grape Juice, and purchased the locally grown grapes to make "unfermented wine" (i.e. grape juice).
-The sandy ground also attracted the glass-making industry and was home to the Progresso soup company.
-Throughout the first half of the 20th century, most of the city was involved in the poultry industry, which led to the city being dubbed "The Egg Basket of America."
+After determining that the soil in Vineland was well suited for grape cultivation (hence the city’s name), Charles K. Landis began advertising to attract Italian grape growers to the area.
+He offered 20 acre land, on the condition that it be cleared and planted with grapevines.
+Thomas Bramwell Welch, founder of Welch's Grape Juice, purchased locally grown grapes to produce what he described as “unfermented wine,” or grape juice.
+The area’s sandy soil also supported the glassmaking industry and attracted companies such as Progresso Soup.
+During the first half of the 20th century, much of the city’s economy was centered on poultry farming, earning Vineland the nickname "The Egg Basket of America."

-Vineland Poultry Laboratories was started by Arthur Goldhaft.
-Goldhaft is credited with putting "a chicken in every pot" after developing the fowl pox chicken vaccine that saved millions of chickens from death.
-Goldhaft's work at Vineland Poultry Laboratories in Vineland helped protect the world's chicken supply from the fowl pox disease.
-Operations at the facility were closed by Lohmann Animal Health in 2007.
+Vineland Poultry Laboratories was founded by Arthur Goldhaft.
+Goldhaft is credited with helping to popularize the phrase “a chicken in every pot” through his development of a fowl pox vaccine that saved millions of chickens from death.
+His work at Vineland Poultry Laboratories in Vineland contributed significantly to protecting the global poultry supply from fowlpox.
+The facility’s operations were closed by Lohmann Animal Health in 2007.